COA volunteer explaining information to senior woman

 Description:

-Northwest Adult Day Services is a contracted provider of Council on Aging offering the following services:
+Northwest Adult Day Service is a Council on Aging contracted service provider offering the following services: adult day care adult day care transportation.

 Ohio Home Care Waiver Program